 Superdude Body Flip

 This is a cool achievement that I know many of you struggle to make.
 I think this trick is harder than any of the above so I will make a more detailed guide so that you can follow it and know exactly what you should do.

-To do the superdude, you hit both triggers and hit B, that’s the button on the far right.
+To do the superdude, you press both triggers and press B, that’s the button on the far right.

 The trick here is that you don’t touch the left thumbstick until you get into the air.
 Then immediately hit both triggers and hit down or up just follow the exact combination and you will be just fine.

 Combining Flip Tricks

 Try combining flip tricks and you will end up with many creative and cool performances.
-Here I will list some of the combinations I have discovered:
+Here I will list some of the best combinations I have discovered in the game:

 Hardflip is a combination of a kickflip and a frontside pop shove-it.